BHGC/website/content/join/index.md

 (south side).
 Wed Sept 12 @ 11am-2pm: Meet us at the Sather Gate on UC Berkeley campus(south side).
-Wed Sept 12 @ 7pm in 126 Barrows Hall: DON'T MISS THESIGNUP MEETING!
+Wed Sept 12 @ 7pm in 126 Barrows Hall: DON'T MISS THE SIGNUP MEETING!
 If you want to learn to hang glide this year this isyour chance.
 Come to our introduction, talk to pilots and flying students, watch some flying videos, and sign up (due to popularity there is likely going to